casasglobal-org/casas-gis/casas_gis_old/PerlScripts/README.md

 Output:

 - The script creates a temporary directory called `models_temp` within the CASAS home directory.
-- It processes each `.txt` file in the `outfiles` directory, extracts specific columns (longitude, latitude, and parameter), and writes the modified data to new files in the `models_temp` directory.
+- It processes each `.txt` file in the `outfiles` directory, extracts specific columns (longitude, latitude, and parameter), and writes the extracted data to new files in the `models_temp` directory.
 These new files are named based on the parameter and the original file name.

 Key Operations: